gmkader44/Indopak-Quran-Script-Complete-Unicode-Support/README.md

 Indopak Quran Script
-I have created an Indopak Quran script that uses the latest Unicode standards for both font and text.
-This solves many problems found in older Indopak texts, such as broken copy-paste, wrong text direction, and font incompatibility.
+This project offers a fully Unicode-compliant Indopak Quran script that accurately displays Arabic Quranic text.
+It utilizes the latest Unicode standards for both the font and the text.
+This approach resolves several issues found in older Indopak texts, including problems with copy-pasting, incorrect text direction, and font incompatibility.

 Key Features
 ✅ All Arabic waqf marks are correctly included as Unicode, so they display properly everywhere.